scooter99boston/bbu-gf/docs/gf_controlled/member_business_policies.md

 	1. Terminate the Member.

 ## 7. Termination
-1. A Member who has breached the terms of the Participant Agreement and/or associated Network Agreements MAY be terminated by a majority vote of the responsible Bedrock Consortium Governing Body with ratification by the Board of Directors.
+1. A Member who has breached the terms of the Participant Agreement and/or associated Utility Agreements MAY be terminated by a majority vote of the responsible Bedrock Consortium Governing Body with ratification by the Board of Directors.
 2. A Member who has been suspended and not been reactivated within 180 days following suspension MUST be notified of automatic termination.
 3. An Organization who has been previously terminated as a Member and who applies to be reinstated MUST disclose the previous termination in their application and explain the remediation steps that the Member has taken to requalify.